What is a computer

 Within this set of rules is the application binary interface.
 Part of this interface is the calling convention used by the system.
 The ABI also defines the layout of data structures used by the system.

 The most crucial program in an operating system is its kernel.
 The kernel has full control over the computer and its main purpose is execution and management of other programs - its tasks.
-It also provides protections against malicious or errorneous programs, as well as manages the system memory that they refer to.
+It manages their memory and separates their execution context in order to protect the system againts malicious or errorneous programs.

 In a multi-tasking operating system tasks have a time limit.
 When the task reaches its limit, the kernel modifies the CPU state so that another task may continue from the state it has been previously at.
 For task switching to occur, the computer needs a system of receiving interrupt requests that instruct the processor to jump to some pre-defined routine which is not part of the current program.
 Such requests usually come from a countdown timer or some other clock.